humeman/humecord/docs/basics/events.md

 # events system

-The HumeCord events system allows you to create custom event hooks on top of any Discord event.
-It also allows you to intercept and manage default HumeCord event hooks, as well as run code when specific HumeCord actions occur.
+The Humecord events system allows you to create custom event hooks on top of any Discord event.
+It also allows you to intercept and manage default Humecord event hooks, as well as run code when specific Humecord actions occur.

 ## event format

-As is the case with both commands and loops, HumeCord events are defined as a simple class, then imported in your imports file.
+As is the case with both commands and loops, Humecord events are defined as a simple class, then imported in your imports file.

 For example:
 ```py